Animostas/PygameFireEmblem/README.md

 # PygameFireEmblem
-Fire Emblem created in PyGame
+Fire Emblem created in PyGame.
+To run, run Game.py

 The ultimate goal is to create a working prototype for a new type of Real Time Strategy game, using Fire Emblem as a basis.
 It will contain the following features:

-1) Cooldown-based movement, with mouse
+1) Cooldown-based movement, primarily with mouse

 2) Terrain advantages and disadvantages

 3) Combat (exact mechanics to be determined)

 ## Current implementation